Veg Out: 10 Ways to Eat Meat-Free in Memphis

 11. Mama Gaia (Ballet Memphis at 2144 Madison Avenue)

 Organic, clean-eating, gluten-free, vegetarian, vegan…all of the dietary needs you have, Mama Gaia can meet them with their tasty salads, bowls, pitas, veggie burgers, smoothies, and yes, even cocktails.
-Check out their two locations; one is inside Crosstown Concourse and the other is inside the Ballet Memphis Overton Square location.
+Check out their location, which is inside the Ballet Memphis Overton Square.